Derbyshire Dome: Formation

 The layers of carboniferous limestone were formed from the carbonate shells of countless invertebrate sea creatures, deposited in a warm shallow sea in the Brigantian stage of the Carboniferous period (around 330 million years ago).
 About 30 million years later, coarser debris from rock erosion was washed onto the earlier shell layers.
 These deposits were compressed over time into rocks which were subsequently uplifted and folded into a dome.
 Later erosion of the younger Namurian-age sandstones (the finer shales and the rougher gritstones) has exposed the limestone strata.
 The shells can be seen as fossils (crinoids, trilobites and shellfish) in the limestone outcrops, cliffs and caves.
 At times when parts of the sea bed rose, plants grew and their decayed remains formed a few shallow deposits of coal on the western side of the dome.
 Volcanoes around the sea bed spewed out lava flows which have formed local outcrops of volcanic basalt (dolerite).

 The Peak District is rich in minerals, formed from geothermal fluids being forced up through the fissures in the limestone.
 When these cooled and crystallised they formed widespread hydrothermal mineral veins of galena ore (lead sulphide), fluorospar, barytes, calcite and copper.
 Large veins are known as 'rakes'.

 Dolomite is a more resistant form limestone, created where magnesium has been introduced into the rock by ground water.
 Outcrops such as Rainster Rocks are found between Carsington and Hartington.

-The many steep-sided limestone dales (such as Chee Dale, Deep Dale, Lathkill Dale, Monk's Dale and Monsal Dale) have been formed by glacial erosion of the Visean-age limestone plateau.
+The many steep-sided limestone dales (such as Chee Dale, Deep Dale, Lathkill Dale, Monk's Dale and Monsal Dale) have been formed by glacial meltwater erosion of the Visean-age limestone plateau.